 Hooray, the sun has got his hat on at last!
 Now that we’ve finally seen some sunshine you’ll most likely be relishing ice-creams and short shorts.
 As for us, we can’t think of many better ways to cool down than with a cold refreshing smoothie.
 Especially one of those super healthy concoctions that promise better skin, higher energy levels, and trimmer waistlines.

 Plus there are so many great smoothie makers around these days with convenient travel bottles and high-speed settings.
 Getting a smoothie fix is easier than ever before!
 We’ve been passing lots of tried and tested smoothie recipes around our office, but we’ve narrowed them down to just three of our personal favourites for you to enjoy.

 Super Healthy Green Smoothie Recipe for Skin

-For glowing skin, shiny hair, stronger nails and all round better health, green smoothies tick all the boxes.
+For glowing skin, shiny hair, stronger nails, and all-round better health, green smoothies tick all the boxes.
 We think this particular recipe is the perfect balance between nutritious and delicious!

-- Small handful of spinach
+- A small handful of spinach

 - ½ apple

 - ½ banana

 Why It Works: